Referencing and Linking to WAI Guidelines and Technical Documents

 </a>states that "The WCAG WG encourages submission of such techniques so they can be considered for inclusion in this document...".

-"WAI-ARIA" is the abbreviation for the Accessible Rich Internet Applications documents.
-In order to avoid confusion, please use "WAI-ARIA" (instead of just "ARIA"), at least in titles, headings, and on first reference in documentation.
+"WAI-ARIA" is the formal abbreviation for the Accessible Rich Internet Applications documents.
+It is now acceptable to use just "ARIA" in informal references.

 If you have additional questions, you can contact WAI directly at email@example.com.